mojuwara/note-taking-app/README.md

 ## Roadmap
+- Next:
+	- Fix types in BlockElements.tsx
+	- Connect with AWS
+		- Store/update files in S3
+		- Store/update folder structure in DynamoDB (Need a Lambda func?)
+		- Set up a domain name, HTTPS, SSL certs. & any other security-related work
+- Next next:
+	- Expand definition for acronyms and uncommon words found in file
+	- Send summaries for notes that are 2 weeks untouched
+	- Search

 - DONE - Add functionality to the text editor(Ex: bolding, underline, etc.)
 - DONE - Add a toolbar to the text editor
 - DONE - Add keyboard shortcuts to the text editor